 The two most precious commodities in commercial real estate are large assets with high yield (coveted by investors) and deep pools of talent centered around colleges and universities (highly desired by today’s occupiers).
 No less important — but perhaps less appreciated — is market momentum, which often is the key driver of the biggest market success stories in the past several years.
+With new investors looking to take part in market momentum, they might be interested in something similar to this guide on buying stocks by Stocktrades.

 Momentum can be measured in several ways relevant to commercial real estate.
 One is rent growth.
 The higher the rent growth, the more tenant demand that exists in a market relative to supply.
 Job growth, particularly for office-using jobs, is an equally important measure of market momentum for the same reason.
 An even more meaningful measurement of market momentum is high-tech job growth, which is both office-using and, because of its relatively high pay compared to other jobs, creates a multiplier effect or virtuous cycle of broader job growth in the local economy.